pstjvn/ts-clean-code-hapi/README.md

 `/lebronjames` - stats specific for lebron `/stats?search=search_term` - search for first matching player's stats

-Test were to be done with jest (ts-jest), however the time was not sufficient.
-Also no DI container was added for time restrictions, but a suitable one would be [inversify](https://github.com/inversify/InversifyJS).
-Insead of DI container, manual instantiation was used as the demo is small enough to support this approach.
+Tests can be added with jest (ts-jest).

+DI container can be added, suitable one would be [inversify](https://github.com/inversify/InversifyJS).
+Insead of DI container, manual instantiation was used for brevity.